How is Site Health Score calculated in the Site Audit tool?

-The Total Score in your Site Audit campaign is based on the number of your total errors and total warnings that were found on the pages crawled on your site.
-Errors have more impact on your Total Score than warnings, so it is recommended that you address errors first if you can.
+The Site Health Score in your Site Audit campaign is based on the number of your total errors and total warnings that were found on the pages crawled on your site.
+Errors have more impact on your Site Health Score than warnings, so it is recommended that you address errors first if you can.

-Remember, errors will have more weight on your total score compared to warnings and notices.
+errors will have more weight on your Site Health Score compared to warnings and notices.
 Make sure you are addressing any major issues your site may have (errors) so that you can ensure you are making the best efforts to help lower your overall score.

 You can track the total number of errors, warnings, notices, or specific issues that Site Audit finds on your site over time with the Compare Crawls and Progress reports in the tool.